Basics of Network Visualization

 YIKES!!!
 What is wrong?

 The problem is that we need to rescale the vertex attribute so that the nodes are not too big.
-Let’s build a function to do that and then execute the gplot()
+Essentially, we want to be able to rework the values of the attribute so the plot sizes make sense.
+In SNACpack

 # now execute the plot